mozilla/pkipolicy/rootstore/policy.md

         OVCP certificate policies for publicly trusted certificates - baseline requirements and any of the and any of the "NCP", "NCP+", or "LCP" certificate policies);
-    -   Clause 7, "Requirements on CA practice", in ETSI TS 101 456 V1.4.3 or
-        later version, [Policy requirements for certification authorities issuing qualified certificates][ETSI-101-456] (only applicable to electronic
-        signature certificate issuance; applicable to either the "QCP public" or "QCP public + SSCD" certificate policies);
     -   Clause 6 “Trust Service Providers practice” in ETSI TS 119 411-2 V2.0.7 or
         later version [Policy and security requirements for Trust Service Providers issuing certificates; Part 2: Requirements for trust service providers